ADHD

 • I help families navigate conflict and emotional crises by building on strengths, system supports, collaboration, and coping skill implementation.

-• I hold multiple graduate degrees, including a Master’s Degree in Counseling through OSU and am working toward full LPC licensure in 2024.
+• I hold multiple graduate degrees, including a Master’s Degree in Counseling through OSU.
 I have a background in crisis intervention as well as family and youth counseling focusing strongly on families overcoming extreme conflict and personal difficulties.
 My background offers me a unique understanding of many clients’ most challenging emotional struggles.

 What can you expect?